-- Give input on the agricultural related aspects of the IDP's of the five District Municipalities in the Province and the Unicity. - To enhance linkages, 6 district managers within the FSD programme were appointed at district municipality level. - Explore alternative linkage mechanisms for strengthening the Urban Renewal Strategy and Integrated Sustainable Rural Development Programme, and participate through different initiatives such as PIET and Project Consolidate - Strengthen the farmers' organisations at grassroots level through the Institutional Capacity Building Sub Programme. - Financial support to local municipalities for the development and implementation of the plan developed through the Transformation process of the specific Act 9 Coloured Rural Reserves.
+- Give input on the agricultural related aspects of the IDP's of the five District Municipalities in the Province and the City of Cape Town. - To enhance linkages, 6 district managers within the FSD programme were appointed at district municipality level. - Explore alternative linkage mechanisms for strengthening the Urban Renewal Strategy and Integrated Sustainable Rural Development Programme, and participate through different initiatives such as Project Consolidate. - Strengthen the farmers' organisations at grassroots level through the Institutional Capacity Building Sub Programme. - Financial support to local municipalities for the development and implementation of the plan developed through the Transformation process of the specific Act 9 Coloured Rural Reserves.